By the end of this page, your project will have page types with slices that are synced to Prismic.

 Start with content models.
 Think about the design and information architecture of your website, and use that information to create content models.
 Wait until you have good models, then start creating content.

-Push your Slice screenshots.
-Slice Machine takes screenshots of your Slices.
-Make sure your screenshots get pushed to Prismic so that your content team can see what each Slice looks like.
+Add slice screenshots.
+Upload or copy-paste a screenshot for each slice.
+Make sure your screenshots get pushed to Prismic so that your content team can see what each slice looks like.

 Run Slice Machine